DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/resource-packs.md

 Playing your sound is relative to the unique custom name you gave it.
 In our example, we specified the name of the sound as `entity.player.defence.level`.
-You can play this sound with the `playsound` command like this: `/ex playsound <player> entity.player.defence.level custom` In a script, this would look something like this:
+You can play this sound with the `playsound` command like this: `/ex playsound <player> entity.player.defence.level custom`.
+In a script, this would look something like this:

 ```dscript_green
 MyCustomSound:
     type: task